 Click me!
 Click what?
 Why 'no-button' iOS isn't about loosing the 'affordance' of clickability.

-An article, posted about 11 years ago filed in design, interaction, affordances, norman, apple, action, ui, ios & gibson.
+An article, posted more than 11 years ago filed in design, interaction, affordances, norman, apple, action, ui, ios & gibson.

 Well, iOS has gone flat.
 We’ve, as interaction designers/human-computer interaction-specialists, traditionally been taught that a button should look like a button.
 And as we heralded Apple for its great interaction design some tend to be a bit sceptic / pissed.